dgraph-io/dgraph-docs/content/dgraph-overview.md

 ## The Dgraph Stack

-Dgraph is a database and can be considered as a single layer in a tech stack, but inside the inner workings of Dgraph you will find it concists of 3 separate entities:
+Dgraph is a database and can be considered as a single layer in a tech stack, but inside the inner workings of Dgraph you will find it consists of 3 separate entities:

 - [Badger](https://dgraph.io/badger) - Dgraph's custom built key-value store
 - [Ristretto](https://dgraph.io/ristretto) - Dgraph's custom built cache